 "This technique is helping us track and pinpoint plaque formation, and that leads to earlier detection, earlier diagnosis, and better treatments," says Zahi A. Fayad, PhD, Professor of Cardiology and Director of the Translational and Molecular Imaging Institute.

 Partnering With Your Cardiologist

 The doctor-patient relationship is key to preventing, diagnosing, and treating heart disease.
-At Mount Sinai Heart, our physicians carefully weigh every option, taking into consideration your physical, emotional, cultural, and social needs.
+At Mount Sinai Fuster Heart Hospital, our physicians carefully weigh every option, taking into consideration your physical, emotional, cultural, and social needs.
 Our doctors treat you as a person, not just a heart disease case.
 We learn about your preferences and help you make heart-healthy choices.

 Our cardiologists work collaboratively and we have an extensive roster of experienced cardiologists with a wide variety of specialties.
 Our staff includes: